Muley Point

 Best Time of Day to Shoot

-This location is best photographed at sunrise or sunset.
-I prefer sunrise because it illuminates the purple rocks of Monument Valley beautifully.
-If you arrive the day before, you can try both sunset and sunrise.
+This location is best photographed during sunrise or sunset.
+I personally prefer sunrise because it beautifully illuminates the purple rocks of Monument Valley.
+If you arrive the day before, you can experience both sunset and sunrise.

 Best Time of Year

-This location is best photographed from April to August.
-In spring, strong winds can stir up dust, making shots difficult
+The ideal months for photography at this location are from April to August.
+In spring, strong winds can stir up dust, which may make capturing clear shots difficult.

 Lens(es) Needed

-You can shoot with focal lengths ranging from 24 mm to 80 mm at this location, depending on your composition.
-As mentioned, the shot above was a vertical panorama created with five images taken at 94 mm.
+You can use focal lengths ranging from 24 mm to 80 mm at this location, depending on your desired composition.
+For example, the shot above is a vertical panorama composed of five images taken at 94 mm.

 Birds-Eye View From Google Earth Pro